wojciech-galan/Viral_feature_extractor/README.rst

     pip install -U git+https://github.com/wojciech-galan/Viral_feature_extractor.git --user

-It is recommended not to install this package system-wide
+and assure that the directory you have installed the program to (for Ubuntu its /home/username/.local/bin/) is in your system PATH.
+It is recommended not to install this package system-wide.

 Source code